 Scientific and medical literature shared through open access channels is growing exponentially.
 New journals are published each passing day, consequently competing for quality and relevance by attracting manuscript submissions, as well as attracting and sustaining a pool of experienced and valuable reviewers.

-The Pan African Medical Journal One Health(PAMJ-OH) has a variety of resources for professionals from different health and medical-related arenas from all over the world, who provide critical peer review of manuscripts.
+The PAMJ One Health(PAMJ-OH) has a variety of resources for professionals from different health and medical-related arenas from all over the world, who provide critical peer review of manuscripts.
 The map below shows PAMJ-OH´s global footprint in terms of the number of professionals support PAMJ-OH by reviewing manuscripts submitted for publication.

 We know what it takes to review a manuscript; journals target high profile professionals; they are usually very busy and have competing priorities.